Help us better understand what Irish bats eat.

 If you host a bat roost YOU can volunteer to collect droppings and send them to the lab!
-There is a very simple protocol.
-Download or watch a video of sampling instructions.
+There is a very simple protocol that you need to check out first.
+Please read or watch a video of the sampling instructions here.
 Once you are comfortable that you can carry out the steps involved – all you have to do is register and we will send you a sampling pack!

 What is a citizen scientist?

 A member of the public who assists with data collection or research on a scientific project.
 At Bat Conservation Ireland we welcome participation and have had assistance from thousands of people on many different projects since 2004.

 How it Works

 Once you have checked the sampling protocol and are sure you can follow it you can register on the system.
 We will then send you your sampling kit with all you need to carry out the survey.

 As soon as UCD receives your sample in the post you will get confirmation by email.